Florida Fact Information Sheet (Form 1.977)

 Book a Consultation

-The form also requires the debtor to attach supporting documents.
+The form also requires supporting documents.
 These include the debtor’s last pay stub, the three most recent statements for every financial account, motor vehicle registrations and titles, deeds or titles to real property, and the debtor’s last two years of federal tax returns.

 A separate version of Form 1.977 exists for corporations and other business entities.
 The business version requires disclosure of all officers, directors, members, or partners, along with the names of any shareholder or member holding 5% or more equity.
-It also requires three years of state and federal tax returns, all bank statements for the preceding three years, all canceled checks for the preceding 12 months, and board resolutions passed within the prior two years.
+Business debtors must provide three years of state and federal tax returns, all bank statements for the preceding three years, all canceled checks for the preceding 12 months, and board resolutions passed within the prior two years.

 The standard fact information sheet asks for limited spousal information, including the spouse’s name, address, employer, and income.
 Florida Rule of Civil Procedure 1.560(d) authorizes expanded spousal discovery when the creditor shows a proper predicate for obtaining separate income and asset information about the judgment debtor’s spouse.

 Creditors pursue spousal financial information for two reasons.
 The first is to determine whether the debtor transferred assets to the non-debtor spouse in a manner that could constitute a fraudulent transfer.
-The second is to evaluate whether the debtor qualifies as head of household for purposes of the wage garnishment exemption, which depends in part on the household’s overall financial picture.
+The second is to evaluate whether the debtor qualifies as head of household under the wage garnishment exemption, which turns partly on the household’s overall financial picture.

-A debtor whose spouse has significant separate assets or income should anticipate that the creditor will request the expanded spousal portion.
+A debtor whose spouse has substantial separate assets or income can expect the creditor to request the expanded spousal portion.

 The completed Form 1.977 and all attachments must be mailed or hand-delivered to the judgment creditor or the creditor’s attorney.
 The form is not filed with the clerk of court.
-This is a critical distinction that the form itself emphasizes in bold type.
+The form itself emphasizes this rule in bold type.

 The reason is privacy.
-The fact information sheet contains Social Security numbers, bank account numbers, tax returns, and other sensitive financial data.
+Form 1.977 contains Social Security numbers, bank account numbers, tax returns, and other sensitive financial data.
 Filing it with the clerk would make that information part of the public court record.
-By directing delivery only to the creditor or creditor’s counsel, the rules keep the debtor’s financial details out of public view.
+Delivering the form only to the creditor or creditor’s counsel keeps the debtor’s financial details out of public view.

-After delivering the completed form, the debtor must file a notice of compliance with the clerk of court and serve a copy on the creditor or the creditor’s attorney.
-The notice of compliance confirms that the debtor has satisfied the obligation without disclosing the substance of the financial information in the court file.
+After delivering the completed form, the debtor files a notice of compliance with the clerk and serves a copy on the creditor or the creditor’s attorney.
+The notice confirms that the debtor has satisfied the obligation without disclosing the substance of the financial information in the court file.

 Failure to complete and deliver the fact information sheet within the court-ordered deadline can result in a finding of contempt.
 The enforcement sequence follows a predictable escalation.